 The DHR workforce is faced with the need to service programs that continue to grow in both numbers and complexity without a mirrored increase in staff or funding.
 There is an increasing demand for legal expertise in order to minimize the risk specifically in the Easement program, a high-impact and high-profile program area.
-As another example, the demand for staff with experienced subject matter expertise has already begun to increase in the federally mandated Review and Compliance Division; the amount of 30-day reviews that require processing is on an increasingly upward trend with impending projects such as the Dominion Surry-to-Skiffes Creek Transmission Line Project and the two underground gas pipeline projects.
-The trends toward retirements, growing program/legal complexity, and the need for experienced and federally mandated skill sets are expected to continue for the foreseeable future.
+The trends toward retirements and the growing program/legal complexity are expected to continue for the foreseeable future.